jayreddy040-510/docker/docker.md

-any number of things could have gone wrong: was there a dependency clash btwn the engineer's local environment and yours? were the ports that you deployed your services to already occupied on their machine? was he running 128 browser tabs and he didn't have sufficient memory to run your app?
+any number of things could have gone wrong: was there a dependency clash btwn the engineer's local environment and yours? were the ports that you deployed your services to already occupied on their machine? were they running 128 browser tabs and they didn't have sufficient memory to run your app?
 WHAT HAPPENED?!

 containerization is a solution to the above problem. thanks to virtualization, the container allows for *process-isolation* meaning that to your app inside